|Atomic Mass||157.25 g.mol-1|

 |ChemSpider ID||22418||ChemSpider is a free chemical structure database.|

-- Gadolinium finds its uses in the field of microwave application and also used in color television sets in the form of phosphorous.
+- Gadolinium finds its uses in the field of microwave application and also used in colour television sets in the form of phosphorous.

 - The alloys of gadolinium are utilized in the manufacture of magnetic and electronic gadgets such as video recorder, etc.